Derivative of 1/x^3: Formula, Proof by First Principle

 d/dx(1/x3) = -3/x4 or (1/x3)$’$ = -3/x4.

-To find the differentiation of 1 divided by x3, follow the below steps as described in the table:
+To find the differentiation of 1 divided by x3, we will follow the below steps as described here:

 The derivative of a function f(x) by the first principle is given by the following limit formula: